Support Us Button Widget

 See the stars when the night is clear in the Hill Country.

-As we get deeper into summer and closer to fall, you’ll start to notice clearer and cool nights around the Alamo City.
+As we get closer to summer, you’ll start to notice clearer nights around the Alamo City.
 If you have a love for the cosmos, or like to shoot astrophotography, this guide will help you find the best spots around the 210 for your intergalactic viewing needs.

 When is the best time to see the Milky Way?

-According to the National Aeronautics and Space Administration (NASA), the best time to see the Milky Way — and our intergalactic neighbors Mars and Venus — is the month of July.
+According NASA, the best time to see the Milky Way — and our cosmic neighbors Mars and Venus — is the month of July.
 Specifically on nights when there’s a new moon (the side of the moon that is covered in shadow).
-NASA also has a calendar of sky events that go throughout the year.

 Where can I go?

 Unfortunately, San Antonio emits too much light pollution (excessive artificial light caused from street lamps, buildings, etc.) so stargazers need to travel outward into the Hill Country for the best view.
-Here’s where we recommend:
+Here’s where we recommend you make camp:

 Government Canyon State Natural Area, 12861 Galm Rd.